papichulo/vue-weather-app-exercises/README.md

 If you get stuck or when you finished the exercies, the is finished example is [here](examples/step-4.PNG).
 As well in git branch step-4.
 Note that I also added some styling in this step.

 ## Step 5, click clicking on a city, route to a new page

+In this exercise we setup routing for our application.
+Start with ```vue add router``` in the terminal.
+This will add vue-router plus given an example setup of routing.
+When I did this in the exercises, it didnt get the setup completly right, since we have written some code in App.vue.
+After doing the add router command, the App.vue should look like [this]().
+In order to get this right, we also need to move all the App.vue code to a new component.
+I put mine in components/ListHandler.vue.

+After we have added routing we also need to use the routing, the thought of this exercise is when selecting a city in the city list, to route to a new page, where we in the next exercise can display a forecast for the selected city.

+So add a new component under components, I called mine CityHandler.vue, which can just print out some text.
+Then in router.js, point to the 2 newly added components.
+Then

 ## Step 6, weather page should display specific weather for the clicked city